kevbite/CompaniesHouse.NET/README.md

 ### Searching for a company

-To search for a company we first need to create a `CompanySearchRequest` with details of the search we require.
+To search for a company, we first need to create a `CompanySearchRequest` with details of the search we require.

 ```csharp
 var request = new CompanySearchRequest()